 Originating in England, the chippy (fish and chip shop) is the cornerstone of any Sydney neighbourhood.
 It is a combination that pairs equally as successfully as bread and butter or a pie and sauce, creating a result far greater than the sum of its parts time and time again.
 When it comes to the best fish and chips Sydney has many options to choose from.
 Some of which are more upscale, some have menus suited to our vegan/vegetarian friends and some are understated, yet have earned their place on our best-of list.

-So, don’t simply google “fish and chips near me”, make your experience memorable and find one of the Best Fish and Chip Shops Sydney has to offer.
+So, don’t simply google “best fish and chips near me”, make your experience memorable and find one of the Best Fish and Chip Shops Sydney has to offer.
 Whether you like your catch fried or crumbed, with a bit of tartar or tomato sauce; or are simply here for the chips, we’ve got you covered.
 Our list contains restaurants and shops offering both dine-in and takeaway options.
 So, let’s dig in, without further ado, and in no particular order, here is our list of the Best Fish and Chip Shops in Sydney.

 1. Kiwi Style Fish and Chips